 Due to a compressed schedule and the many logistics involved in staging the event, the Frontier League will not have an All-Star Game in 2021.

 Playoffs begin on Tuesday, September 14 with the four division winners qualifying.

-Debuting in 1993, the Frontier League is the largest and longest-running of the modern independent leagues and features teams stretching from the Atlantic Ocean to the Mississippi River and from the Ohio River to the St. Lawrence Seaway.
-More information can be found at www.frontierleague.com or by contacting email@example.com.
+Debuting in 1993, the Frontier League is the largest of the Major League Baseball Partner Leagues and features teams stretching from the Atlantic Ocean to the Mississippi River and from the Ohio River to the St. Lawrence Seaway.
+More information and the complete 2021 schedule can be found at www.frontierleague.com.